chris-huxtable/CBHRandomKit/README.md

 # CHRandomKit

-An easier & safer to use interface for good cryptographically secure random.
+An easier & safer to use interface for good, cryptographically secure, random.

 ##Licence